GM-Consult-Pty-Ltd/text_analysis/README.md

 #### *TextAnalyzerConfiguration Interface*

 The `TextAnalyzerConfiguration` interface exposes language-specific properties and methods used in text analysis:
-* a `TextAnalyzerConfiguration.sentenceSplitter` splits the text at sentence endings such as periods, exclamations and question marks or line endings;
 * a `TextAnalyzerConfiguration.termSplitter` to split the text into terms;
 * a `TextAnalyzerConfiguration.characterFilter` to remove non-word characters.
 * a `TextAnalyzerConfiguration.termFilter` to apply a stemmer/lemmatizer or stopword list.